240408-JavaReactAWS/Project_1_J_B_R_L_Frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was build with React using Typescript and CSS.
+This project was built with React using Typescript and CSS.

 To install the necessary packages for this project run the command `npm install`